How to make money with Toluna surveys

 How much money can you make from Toluna surveys?

-The majority of Toluna surveys pay between 1,000–2,000 points and take 5–20 minutes, but there are occasionally some that pay far more than this (we found a 15-minute survey that paid up to 6,000 points) and others that take far longer.
+The majority of Toluna surveys pay 1,000–2,000 points and take between five to 20 minutes, but there are occasionally some that pay far more than this (we found a 15-minute survey that paid up to 6,000 points) and others that take far longer.

-5,500 Toluna points are roughly equivalent to £1, which isn't a huge amount – especially in the instances where the rewards are about average and the survey is far longer than normal.
+5,500 Toluna points are roughly equivalent to £1, which isn't a huge amount – especially given that some surveys can take a long time and still pay a small amount.
 As such, it kind of goes without saying that you should always prioritise shorter surveys with bigger rewards.

 Sometimes the differences in points and time taken can make this choice tricky.
 But don't sweat it – you can quickly calculate this by dividing the number of points on offer by the number of minutes Toluna says it'll take, leaving you with what we'll call the Points Per Minute (PPM).